In the United States, as in much of the world, TBI is a common cause of death and disability.

 Glasgow coma scale and neurologic examination

-(For an example of how to triage, diagnose, and treat head injuries in a system in which CT and specialty trauma care are used more selectively than in the US, see the practice guideline of the National Institute for Clinical Excellence of the United Kingdom Head injury: triage, assessment, investigation and early management of head injury in children, young people and adults, published in 2014 and last updated in 2019.)
+(For an example of how to triage, diagnose, and treat head injuries in a system in which CT and specialty trauma care are used more selectively than in the United States, see the practice guideline of the National Institute for Clinical Excellence of the United Kingdom, Head injury: triage, assessment, investigation and early management of head injury in children, young people and adults , published in 2014 and last updated in 2019.)

 An initial overall assessment of injuries should be done (see Approach to the Trauma Patient: Evaluation and Treatment Evaluation and Treatment Injury is the number one cause of death for people aged 1 to 44.
 In the US, there were 278,345 trauma deaths in 2020, about 70% of which were accidental.
 Of intentional injury deaths, more than... read more ).
 Airway adequacy and breathing are assessed.
 Diagnosis and treatment of TBI occur simultaneously in seriously injured patients.

-A rapid, focused neurologic evaluation Introduction to the Neurologic Examination The neurologic examination begins with careful observation of the patient entering the examination area and continues during history taking.
-The patient should be assisted as little as possible... read more is also part of the initial assessment; it includes assessment of the components of the Glasgow Coma Scale (GCS) and pupillary light response.
+A rapid, focused neurologic evaluation Introduction to the Neurologic Examination The purpose of the neurologic examination is to establish whether the patient’s brain, special senses, spinal cord, peripheral nerves, and muscle and skin receptors are functioning normally... read more is also part of the initial assessment; it includes assessment of the components of the Glasgow Coma Scale (GCS) and pupillary light response.
 Patients are ideally assessed before paralytics and sedatives are given.
 Patients are reassessed at frequent intervals (eg, every 15 to 30 minutes initially, then every 1 hour after stabilization).
 Subsequent improvement or deterioration helps estimate injury severity and prognosis.